Are Toilet Seat Covers Flushable? [Answered]

 Are Toilet Seat Covers Flushable?

 “Toilet seat cover” isn’t specific enough to answer with just one simple answer.
-Like mentioned before, there are the paper toilet seat covers that are flushable, but there are some that would have you calling a plumber if you flushed them down the toilet.
+As mentioned before, there are paper toilet seat covers that are flushable, but there are some that would have you calling a plumber if you flushed them down the toilet.

-There are several reasons why this might be, but the main reason is to avoid clogging the septic system.
-You use septic safe toilet paper, which tends to dissolve well in water.
-Similarly, you need to be careful to use only toilet seat covers that will break down in the septic system.
+You want to make sure you do everything you can to not clog the septic tank.
+You can do this by using septic-safe toilet paper, which tends to dissolve well in water.
+If you do use paper toilet seat covers, you need to be careful to use only toilet seat covers that will break down in the septic system.

 A septic system simply spreads the waste throughout a septic field.
-It does not have industrial facilities like a town or city to help break things down – even things labeled as ‘flushable’.
+It does not have industrial facilities like a town or city to help break things down, including some things labeled as ‘flushable’.

 It’s not just septic systems to be careful of, either.
 In older buildings, sewer piping or building drains may not be as clear and free-flowing and could clog if something large is flushed.
 This is also common in scenarios where the toilet is a gravity flush toilet or it is being sent into a septic tank.